 Nuclear Medicine Gastric Emptying

-Do not eat or drink for eight hours prior to study.
-The study will take approximately an hour and a half.
+Do not eat or drink for six hours prior to study.
+The study will take up to four hours.

 Nuclear Medicine Bone Scan